hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 ## Starting the slideshow process

-1. If it already exists (eg in a re-run), delete the file you specified in `FINAL_MP4_WITH_AUDIO_FILENAME`
+1. If it already exists (eg in a re-run), delete the file you specified in setting `FINAL_MP4_WITH_AUDIO_FILENAME`

 2. In File Explorer, double-click on `QN_Auto_Slideshow_Creator_for_Windows.bat` and it will yield a pop-up dos box with bunch of messages to ignore.

 3. Let it run.
-It will take a long time, showing unintelligible log messages qas it goes.
+It will take a long time, showing unintelligible log messages as it goes.

 4. If the final messages in the pop-up dos box look like an error, examine the final messages ... since there is likely an error in your edits to `slideshow_settings.py`.

 5. You can safely close the pop-up dos box after it's completed.

-6. Locate try to play the file you specified in `FINAL_MP4_WITH_AUDIO_FILENAME`
+6. Locate try to play the file you specified in setting `FINAL_MP4_WITH_AUDIO_FILENAME`

-7. If it failed, look for and delete all temporary files in the folder you specified in `TEMP_FOLDER`
+7. If it failed, look for and delete all temporary files in the folder you specified in setting `TEMP_FOLDER`

 ## Re-running the slideshow process